-All players in the game are both innovators and investors: they have a set of innovations in their hands and a set of investment assets to spend.
-The trick of the game is to advertise your innovations to the other players with enthusiasm and conviction, because the more innovations you put on the market, the more investment assets you possess to acquire your own innovations.
+All players in the game are innovators and investors: they have a set of innovations in their hands and a set of investment assets to spend.
+The trick of the game is to advertise creations to the other players with enthusiasm and conviction.
+The more innovations you put on the market, the more investment assets you possess to acquire your innovations.

-Under supervision of a workshop host, players discover the opportunities in the field of waste water management and get to know more about the other players: what knowledge do they bring to the table, and what opportunities do they believe in?
+Under the supervision of a workshop host, players discover the opportunities in waste water management and get to know more about the other players: what knowledge do they bring to the table, and what opportunity do they believe?

-The game itself also throws some random developments into the mix, and the reactions and ideas of the players create a foundation for topics that can be discussed in the workshop.
+The game throws some random developments into the mix, and rhe reactions and ideas of players create a foundation for discussion during the workshop.

-We designed the rules of the game together with DNV by having quick iterations of sketching, design, creation and evaluation.
-The artwork is created by Yulia Ink, who captured the essence of innovations in simple but very expressive drawings.
-The game was tested in workshops and results were integrated to fine-tune the flow and quality of the game.
+We designed the game's rules together with DNV by having quick iterations of sketching, design, creation, and evaluation.
+Yulia Ink captured the essence of innovations in simple but very expressive drawings and artwork.
+The game was tested in workshops, and results were integrated to fine-tune the flow and quality of the game.